← Back to Blog

 4. Logo Integration

-Embedding your logo in the center is the most recognizable branding move.
+Embedding your logo in the center is the change people notice first.
 A few things to keep in mind:

 The QR code’s error correction compensates for the obscured data modules.